evermeer/EVReflection/README.md

 - Instead of [MyObject?] use [MyObject]
 - Instead of 'var status: StatysType' use 'var status:Int' and save the rawValue

-2. By overriding the setValue for key in the object itself (see the unit test for TestObject3 or EnumTests)
+2. By overriding the setValue for key in the object itself (see WorkaroundsTests.swift to see the workaround for all these types in action)

 ## Using EVReflection in your own App